ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Athena
 Athena is a serverless solution that allows us to use SQL to run queries on S3 objects.
 The objects can be stored in CSV, parquet, JSON and other file formats (i.e., they do not have to be stored in a table!).
 Athena queries are billed depending on the TBs of data scanned.

-### DocumentDB
-In the same way that Aurora is a proprietary version of PostgreSQL/MySQL, DocumentDB is a proprietary version of mongoDB, which is used to store JSON data.
-DocumentDB is like Aurora for No-SQL.

 ### Neptune
 Amazon Neptune is a managed graph database service.
 It is useful for storing highly-connected datasets, such as social networks.